evrythng/epcis2.js/README.md

 When contributing, please make sure to update the version of the library in the `package.json` file.
 You'll also need to update the CDN links in the `README` as well as the `example/web-example/index.html`'s CDN link.

+### Updating the types

+If you added or updated a class, make sure to update the [typescript types](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/epcis2.js) as well.
+Most of the code can be generated automatically using `npm run build`, but you'll probably need to make some changes to have the linter work.
+Please copy only the modified files.